Internal deadline: January 26, 2015 (2015/2016 TBA)

 - Individuals or groups

-Application process: Hard copy submission to the Office of Fellowships and Grants by internal deadline.
-The applications of the recipient and the alternate will be forwarded electronically to the Davis Scholars Office.
+Hard copy application process: Hard-copy submission to the Office of Fellowships and Grants by the internal deadline.
+Final applications of the nominee and alternates will be forwarded electronically to the Davis Scholars Office.

 - written statement (not to exceed two pages, single-spaced) that describes the project (who, what, where, how), including expected outcomes and prospects for future impact.

-- proposals should include statements of approval from all parties and organizations involved in the project.
+- statements of approval from all parties and organizations involved in the project.

 - budget (one page).

-- one letter of recommendation and contact information for a second recommender for each participant.
+- one letter of recommendation and contact information for a second recommender (required of each applicant in a group proposal).

 Internal interview: Yes